johnpuddephatt/kent/src/pages/resources.md

 ### [Canterbury City Council - Community Led Housing](https://www.canterbury.gov.uk/housing/community-led-housing/)

-Also awarded funding via the Government's Community Housing Fund, Canterbury City Council are helping groups deliver community led housing including through access to funds.[](https://www.canterbury.gov.uk/housing/community-led-housing/)
+Also awarded funding via the Government's Community Housing Fund, Canterbury City Council are helping groups deliver community led housing including through access to funds.

+## Action with Communities in Rural Kent

+We are hosted by Rural Kent and work closely with the [Rural Housing Enabling Service](https://ruralkent.org.uk/services/housing/) providing another method of affordable housing development, specifically in rural areas.
+Not community led as such, but working in partnership with Parish Councils, Housing Associations and Local Authorities[](https://www.canterbury.gov.uk/housing/community-led-housing/)